 Let people know you care about them, their issues and challenges.
 “Here’s what I can do to help…” is a powerful connector.
 Sharing, serving and giving good, useful and pertinent information to help them solve problems goes a long way.

 3. Give People Glimpses Of Your Personal World

 Getting to know each other on many levels is what builds the foundation for personal relationships.
-Letting people know what you do, stand for and believe in is certainly important, but what foods you like, favorite places you’ve traveled to and books you recommend, some fun pictures about your family can really give people a well rounded glimpse of you and your world.
+Letting people know what you do, stand for, and believe in is certainly important, but what foods you like, favorite places you’ve traveled to, and books you recommend can really give people a well-rounded glimpse of you and your world.
 Careful about what and how much you share, though.
-Remember, how viral the web is and you can’t delete or erase it!
+Remember, how viral the Web is and that you can’t delete or erase it!

 4. Get To Know Your Followers

 OK, so you have 1,000s of friends and followers!
 Do you know anything about them?
 What matters to them?
 Survey them for their demographics and psychographics.
 Get to know what they need from you and let them know how they can help you.
 This is “social, mutual” media right?

 I have found this to be one of my most effective was to build trust.
 I connect and hook people up regularly.
 I simply introduce people via e-mail introduction, state the synergy I sense, and let them take it from there!
 Try it, it works!

 Hey, I love a great joke and some edgy language, but I don’t need anything really off color or any profanity to get my attention.
 Careful here.
 Remember, you can’t delete or erase this.
 One click and it’s on the Web for what could be a very long and tedious time.

 Be a kid in the playground.
 Show up, get to know the other kids, let them know what position you play best to help the team, acknowledge when others make a great play, and play your heart out when you get picked to play!